 1. Thermal management under sustained load

 Running 21 kilometers at pace generates enormous heat in electric motors.
 Humanoid robots use brushless DC actuators in their hips, knees, and ankles that must operate continuously for nearly an hour under peak torque.
-In 2025, thermal throttling was the single biggest reason robots slowed or stopped during the Yizhuang race.
-The 2026 winner maintained consistent joint performance from start to finish, suggesting either dramatically improved heat dissipation (likely liquid cooling in the joint assemblies) or more efficient motor controllers that generate less waste heat in the first place.
+In 2025, thermal throttling was reported as one reason robots slowed or stopped during the Yizhuang race.
+The 2026 result suggests improved heat dissipation, more efficient motor control, better gait planning, or some combination of all three.
+The public race does not disclose enough engineering detail to identify the exact mechanism.

 This matters for manufacturing because factory robots face the same challenge on longer timescales.
 A welding robot on an automotive line operates at high duty cycles for 16 to 20 hours per day.
 Thermal management is what separates a robot that needs constant maintenance from one that runs reliably for months.
 In China's automotive factories -- where companies like BYD operate some of the world's most automated production lines -- thermal failure in a robot arm can halt an entire production cell.
 The cost is not just the repair; it is the lost throughput on a line producing hundreds of vehicles per day.